AlexandriaDAO/core/src/tests/plan.md

 #### Bigger Features (lower priority):
 - Range selection for Alexandrian.
+- Lazy loading all apps, and loading blur to clear instead of top to bottom.
 - Create a canister that indexes the SBTs, and an an associated count next to the NFTs, so we know how many likes each NFT has and display that next to them.
 Then sort by most liked.
 - Put another amount selector by the show more button on permasearch.
 - Need to combine emporium with main app modules (eventually, not now.).